AngeLZinS2/Clinica-Protheus/README.md

 ## 📄 Licença

-Proprietary - Clínica Protheus © 2025
+Proprietary - Angelo Neri © 2025

 ---

-**Desenvolvido com ❤️ para Clínica Protheus**